Skip to main content

 Templates

-Like single-step automations, you can insert Prompt Templates.
+Like single-step apps, you can insert Prompt Templates.

 Add Prompt Template menu showing Tone, Persona, Examples, Output, and Role template options.